 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave London, it will feel like home.

-King’s Cross Student Residence Hall – This international student residence hall is located in central London.
+Chapter King's Cross – This international student residence hall is located in central London.
 You and another student share a room with an en-suite bathroom and have access to a common kitchen with other students on your floor.
 There is also a café on-site providing hot and cold meals.

 Bed linens are provided, but you’re responsible for your towels.
 There are laundry facilities and common areas with wireless Internet (and 24-hour Internet access in your room) on various floors of the residence hall, and you have access to the fitness facility (with a one-time induction fee) located in the building.